yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 - After the dropping and compensating, each row no longer adds up to 1.
 The third row, for example, adds up to 1.74!
 This is fine: what's important is that each weight's expected value stays the same whether we do or don't use dropout.
 - We're not dropping half of the elements in any particular row, or even in the matrix.
 Instead, each element independently gets dropped or not.
 In the example above, only one row had exactly half its weights dropped, and overall we dropped 9 elements instead of 8.
 In practice, there are enough training rounds, and the matrices are large enough, that the randomness averages out.

+## Real-world improvements

+The above covers the fundamental aspects of how self-attention works, but there are several crucial ways that it's augmented in real-world LLMs.
+None of these are very complicated, so the hardest part is behind us.
+Still, it's important to know about these if you want to understand how real LLMs work.

 ### Multi-head attention and $W_o$

 When I wrote above that there's only one each of $W_q$, $W_k$, and $W_v$, that was a bit of a simplification.
 Everything I've described above — the weights, vectors, causal masking and dropout, etc — forms a unit called an {dfn}`attention head`.

 The problem is that a single attention head can get somewhat myopic, focusing primarily on just one aspect of the input tokens.
 For example, a head may end up focusing just on semantic interactions between words, or just on their grammatical relationships.
 (The actual relationships it learns are more abstract than that, but I'll "translate" the properties it learns into more intuitive relationships).

 To solve this, LLMs actually use multiple heads, each with their own $W_q$ / $W_k$, / $W_v$ matrices.
+Each one of these heads acts independently, finding its own attention patterns to learn.

 In this {dfn}`multi-head` arrangement, each head's output has $\delta / h$ dimensions, where $\delta$ is the attention layer output's dimensionality (as we've been using it all along) and $h$ is the number of heads.
 For example, if we want the attention output to have 720 dimensions, and we want 12 heads (these are both hyperparameters the model designer picks), each head would have dimensionality 60.
 This then determines how big each head's weight matrices are: each will be $d \times \frac{\delta}{h}$.

 Each head's output is an $n \times \frac{\delta}{h}$ matrix.
 We then concatenate them to get our desired shape, an $n \times \delta$ matrix.